 IRC §179D provides a first-year federal tax deduction of up to $5.94 per square foot for qualifying energy systems in commercial buildings.
-Made permanent by the Inflation Reduction Act of 2022.
+Rates significantly expanded under the Inflation Reduction Act of 2022.
 PE-certified in-house, coast to coast.

 IRC Section 179D provides a first-year federal tax deduction for energy-efficient systems installed in commercial buildings.
 Taken in full in the year qualifying systems are placed in service, with no depreciation schedule.
-Made permanent by the Inflation Reduction Act of 2022.
+Rates were significantly expanded under the Inflation Reduction Act of 2022, and the program now carries a June 30, 2026 construction start deadline under current legislation.
 The deduction covers three qualifying systems.

 The 179D deduction ranges from $0.59 to $5.94 per square foot in 2026.
 The exact rate depends on two factors: the percentage of energy savings above the ASHRAE 90.1-2007 baseline, and whether the project complies with prevailing wage and apprenticeship (PWA) requirements.
 PWA-compliant projects qualify for a rate five times the non-PWA base.